KIPAC/BootCamp/README.md

 # BootCamp
-Computing Boot Camp for new (and other) KIPAC members, September 23-25, 2015
+Computing Boot Camp for new (and other) KIPAC members, October 5-7, 2016